 Even Cabinet Office minister Jo Johnson has recently raised doubts on the wisdom of his own government’s approach.

 This morning in the House of Commons I pressed the business secretary on his failure to protect the interests of universities and his failure to stand up to Theresa May.
 This government is badly letting down our universities and is doing damage to our economy.

 As usual, he blustered, refused to answer the question, and even sought to deny that legitimate students fall within the government’s net migration target.
 As we’ve seen all too often, this is yet another area where for all of the business secretary’s sabre rattling at his coalition partners, he has failed to deliver.

 In contrast with the government’s failure, today Labour announced that we would not include legitimate students in any immigration cap.
 Yvette Cooper and I are clear that our approach will provide the certainty and clarity our universities have been crying out for.

 Universities are a key part of Labour’s Agenda 2030 plan for better-balanced, sustainable growth based on the talents of all to tackle the cost-of-living crisis.
 To achieve this, we need to own the future by spurring innovation, the development of new technologies and ideas.

 Where the government has hindered this progress, Labour will help it flourish.

 Chuka Umunna is shadow secretary of state for Business, Innovation and Skills and Labour MP for StreathamLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.